einsteinpy/einsteinpy/docs/source/getting_started.rst

 aim to provide all steps, from setting up your library environment to running your first geodesic plotter with example jupyter notebooks.

-So now you are motivated enough so let’s first start with installing the library.
+So now you are motivated enough so let's first start with installing the library.

 Installation
 ------------

-It’s as easy as running one command!
+It's as easy as running one command!
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Stable Versions: